 Also, as a facet, the marriage of medieval and technological has merit (Doctor Who tried it, more successfully, with its Prisoner of Zenda pastiche The Androids of Tara about five years earlier), it’s just that the visual juxtaposition is all the conceit has going for it.
 Yates knows his shots and vistas, but if he cares about his story, he doesn’t convince us.
 Variety called it a “blatantly derivative hodgepodge of Excalibur meets Star Wars”, while Quentin Falk in the third Film Yearbook similarly complained that it was “a gigantic, unwieldy amalgam of hand-me-down ideas and plodding execution”.

 But, while it’s certainly taking its cues from the success of those pictures, Krull’s trapped in a mode that condemns it to a then-exhausted style of filmmaking.
-The Variety review references the Harryhausen quality when it refers to “a Ulysses-scaled series of tests”; this is closer to the Greek quests.
-Yates himself referred to the film as “a swashbuckler and a love story, using modern special effects and told in a totally different way.
+The Variety review alludes to the Harryhausen formula when it refers to “a Ulysses-scaled series of tests”; this is closer to the Greek quests.
+Yates himself called the film “a swashbuckler and a love story, using modern special effects and told in a totally different way.
 It is not Captain Blood, it is not Star Wars, and it is not Excalibur, maybe it’s a mixture of the three…”

 Certainly, dramatically, Krull is stuck in the mode of ‘40s swashbucklers (and, to be fair, Errol Flynn was also invoked when Star Wars first arrived on the scene), something Rob Reiner could get away with when he commented cheekily on the genre in The Princess Bride, but which appears bereft and disconsolate in the MTV-inclined ‘80s.
 If you look at the most vital re-invigorators of genre, the Star Wars and the Aliens, and if we’re talking Captain Blood, the Pirates of the Caribbeans rather than the Cutthroat Islands, they came equipped with a quality that made their trappings seem fresh again.